wasmi-labs/wasmi/CONTRIBUTING.md

 Furthermore you are going to need `git` version control on your system which you usually can install via your package manager.

-Checkout the `wasmi` repository using
+Checkout the Wasmi repository using
 ```
 git clone git@github.com:paritytech/wasmi.git
 ```